kstenerud/safe-encoding/safe85-specification.md

 #### Choice of Alphabet

 In the lower 7-bit UTF-8/ASCII range, there are a total of 94 printable, non-whitespace characters.
-Since we only 85 characters, 9 of these can be dropped.
+Since we only use 85 characters, 9 of these can be dropped.
 In safe85, the nine most problematic characters in modern text processing systems are dropped:

 | Character | SGML | STRING | URI | FILE |
 | --------- | ---- | ------ | --- | ---- |